rstyczynski/CacheApp/README.md

 ## Coherence spring integration does not support schema-ref

-XML Scheme reference known from Coherence config does not work in 12.2.1 with spring inteegration.
+XML Scheme reference known from Coherence config does not work in 12.2.1 with spring integration.

 ```
             <backing-map-scheme>